xBLACKICEx/nix-config/README.md

 ## About This Configuration

-This nix-config is my personal configuration used to manage and configure NixOS.
-However, please note that due to my own usage needs and skill level, this configuration may have some issues, so I do not recommend others to use it for now.
+This nix-config is my personal setup for managing and configuring NixOS.
+However, please note that due to my own needs and skill level, this configuration may have issues, so I advise against using it at this time.

 ## For Nix Newbies